Originally published 2020, updated July 2021

 I sometimes think that saving has a PR problem.

-Saving is often seen as a defensive move, something that’s a bit boring or something that you do when you are in fear (e.g. of losing your job).
+Saving is often seen as something that’s a bit boring or something that you do when you are in fear (e.g. of losing your job).

 But saving is the foundation of your financial security.